exonum/exonum-doc/src/advanced/consensus/specification.md

 [`Block`](../../architecture/consensus.md#block).
 Only a part of their fields is described here.
 See [source code][message_source] for more details.

-> As in other places,
-> I believe that we should refer to the users
-> to the docs.rs API docs instead of the source code.

 The following fields are present in all messages: